Fields and Equations of Classical Mechanics for Quantum Mechanics: Notation Involving Sets with the Same Cardinality 5147

-In this equation, since the left-hand side cannot be expressed as a sum over $n$ terms, only the right-hand side is summed over the index set $I$.
+where $U$ does not use this notation, being still defined by Eq.~(\ref{p0025}).
+In this equation, since the left-hand side cannot be expressed as a sum over $n$ terms, only the right-hand side is summed over the index set $I$, except for $U$.
 In order that a summation can be given explicitly, if it is useful to do so, let the operator $\Sigma$ be defined by

 giving

 where $\sum$ acts on all terms on its right side, until either an equal sign or the equation end.

 In the above equation and Eq.~(\ref{p5544}), the over accented $\Upsilon$ is now $\rho$, and $P$ could be changed to $p$.
 I find that subscripts get in the way of the process of the evaluation of an equation.
 For subscripted equations, in the process of weeding out the clutter, I find myself staring at the little subscripts, instead of taking in the whole equation all at once.
 I also find that two many capital symbols, especially ones in Greek, make it difficult to distinguish and classify the factors of terms in equations.
 This may be the reason that functional analysis monographs usually use symbols like $x$ and $y$ for maps and reserve capitals for sets.